Adaptive Conformal Prediction by Reweighting Nonconformity Score: Asymptotic conditional coverage

 \section{Asymptotic conditional coverage}

-We study the conditional coverage of LCP-RF.
-It is widely recognized that obtaining meaningful distribution-free conditional coverage is impossible without making further assumptions \citep{Lei2014DistributionfreePB, vovk2012conditional}.
-Below, we demonstrate the asymptotic conditional coverage of LCP-RF while making weaker assumptions than LCP.
+Here, we study the conditional coverage of LCP-RF.
+It is widely recognized that obtaining meaningful distribution-free conditional coverage is impossible with a finite sample \citep{Lei2014DistributionfreePB, vovk2012conditional}.
+Below, we demonstrate the asymptotic conditional coverage of LCP-RF while making weaker assumptions than the original LCP based on kernel \citep{guanlocalizer}.

-\begin{assumption} $\forall x \in \mathbb{R}^d$, the conditional cumulative distribution function $F(r | X=x)$ is continuous. \end{assumption} Assumption \ref{prop:assym1} is necessary to get uniform convergence of the RF estimator. \begin{assumption} For $l \in [k]$, we assume that the variation of the conditional cumulative distribution function within any cell goes to $0$.

-\end{assumption} Assumption \ref{prop:assym2} allows for control of the approximation error of the RF estimator. \cite{scornet2015consistency} show that this is true when the data come from additive regression models \citep{additiveStone}, and \cite{elie2020random} show that it holds for a more general class, such as product functions or sums of product functions.
+\begin{assumption} $ \forall r \in \mathbb{R}$, the c.d.f $\x \rightarrow F(r | \X=\x)$ is continuous. \end{assumption} Assumption \ref{chap7:prop:assym1} is necessary to get uniform convergence of the RF estimator. \begin{assumption} For $l \in [k]$, the variation of the conditional cumulative distribution function within any cell goes to $0$, i.e., $ \forall \x \in \mathbb{R}^d, \forall r \in \mathbb{R}, \sup_{\boldsymbol{z} \in A_n(\boldsymbol{x}; \;\Theta_l)} |F(r | \boldsymbol{\boldsymbol{z}}) - F(r|\boldsymbol{x})| \overset{a.s}{\to} 0$. \end{assumption} Assumption \ref{chap7:prop:assym2} allows for control of the approximation error of the RF estimator. \cite{scornet2015consistency} show that this is true when the data come from additive regression models \citep{additiveStone}, and \cite{elie2020random} show that it holds for a more general class, such as product functions or sums of product functions.
 This result also applies to all regression functions, with a slightly modified version of RF, where there are at least a fraction $\gamma$ observations in child nodes and the number of splitting candidate variables is set to 1 at each node with a small probability.
-Therefore, we do not need to assume that $F(r|.)$ is Lipschitz, as is the case for LCP \cite{guanlocalizer}, which is a much stronger assumption.
+Therefore, we do not need to assume that for all $r$, $F(r|.)$ is Lipschitz, as required in LCP \citep{guanlocalizer}, which is a much stronger assumption.